-Community Eligibility Provision (CEP) and Provision 2 schools need to do not collect Free and Reduced Price Meal applications but still must submit eligibility information to CEDARS for each student regarding students who are eligible for the Free and Reduced-Price Meal program.
+Community Eligibility Provision (CEP) and Provision 2 schools do not collect Free and Reduced Price Meal applications but still must submit eligibility information to CEDARS for each student.

 Income level districts should report students who are direct certified in the same way as has been done previously for CEDARS, using valid values 3-7, 14, 18-21 and 24.